oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/vm/vm.md

 ## Introduction

-In this lab you will complete the process of deploying the first form of the Three.js app to the Oracle Cloud.
-The deployment process utilizes Terraform and Ansible, however, we've provided a script to help streamline the process.
+In this lab, you will complete the process of deploying the first form of the _`Three.js`_ app to the Oracle Cloud.
+The deployment process utilizes *Terraform* and *Ansible*, however, we've provided a script to help streamline the process.

 Terraform is an Open Source tool to deploy resources in the cloud using code.
 This method is typically referred to as Infrastructure as Code (IaC).
-Terraform configuration is declarative; you simply define what you want in the Oracle Cloud and it ensures the resources are created to your speciications.
+Terraform configuration is declarative; you simply define what you want in the Oracle Cloud and it ensures the resources are created to your specifications.

-Ansible is na open source tool that provides both configuration management and infrastructure as code.
+Ansible is an open source tool that provides both configuration management and infrastructure as code.
 For this workshop, we leverage the configuration management functionality.
-Once Terraform deploys the infrastructure, Ansible will establish a remote SSH connection to the servers and apply the requisite confniguration (app install, file downloads, configuration settings, etc.)
+Once Terraform deploys the infrastructure, Ansible will establish a remote SSH connection to the servers and apply the required procedures (installing the app, downloading files, adjusting settings, etc.)

 Estimated Lab Time: 15 minutes